Updamy-Projects/student-project-ideas/README.md

 ## 📂 Categories

-Projects are organized by degree programs, making it easy for students to find ideas relevant to their field of study:
+Projects are organized by degree programs, making it easy for students to find ideas relevant to their field of study.

-- **B.Com Projects**
+Examples include (but are not limited to):

+- Commerce and Management
+- Science and Mathematics
+- Computer Science and Technology
+- Arts and Humanities
+- Engineering and Professional Studies

-  Ideas and sample projects related to commerce, accounting, and finance.
+Each category contains project ideas and sample projects tailored to the skills and concepts taught in that discipline.

-- **B.Sc Maths Projects**
-  Projects involving mathematical modeling, statistics, and problem-solving.

-- **Computer Science Projects**
-  Coding, automation, and web development projects.

-- **Other Degrees**
-  More categories will be added as the repository grows.

 ---